psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

     The GUI for finding the pixel location of a target in the image.
 The targets are typically asteroids.

-The target selector GUI allows you to select a specific target location in an image, see :numref:`figure-target-selector-gui`.
+The target selector GUI allows you to select a specific target (generally an asteroid) location in an image, see :numref:`figure-target-selector-gui`.

 The current file which you are determining the location of a target in is given by :guilabel:`Current:`.
-A reference image (if provided) to compare against is given by :guilabel:`Reference:`.
+The reference image (if provided) used to compare against is given by :guilabel:`Reference:`.
 Both of these files can be changed using their respective :guilabel:`Change` buttons; a file dialog will be opened so you can specify the new FITS files.

 There is a data viewer similar to the one specified in :ref:`user-manual-mode-graphical-user-interface`.
-However, in addition, if you drag a box (left click and hold, drag, then release) without any tool selected in toolbar, then the software will search within the drawn (blue) box and extract the brightest object within the box.
-It will mark this target with a (red) triangle.
+However, in addition, if you drag a box (left click and hold, drag, then release) without any tool selected in toolbar, the software will search within the drawn (blue) box and extract the brightest object within the box.
+It will mark this target with a red triangle.
 It will assume that this is the desired target and update the :guilabel:`Target X` and :guilabel:`Target Y` fields with its pixel coordinates.

 .. note::
     This box drawing method finds the brightest object in the current image.
     It ignores the subtractive comparison method and its result as such comparisons do not affect the actual current image.

-You can compare your current image file $C$ with your reference image $R$ file in two subtractive ways using the two labeled buttons under :guilabel:`Subtraction Method`.
+You can compare your current image file :math:`C` with your reference image :math:`R` file in two subtractive ways using the two labeled buttons under :guilabel:`Subtraction Method`.
 (There are also buttons for simply viewing the images.)
-These four ways are:
+Therefore, the two (plus two) ways of viewing the data are:

 - :guilabel:`None`, :math:`C-0``: The current image is not compared with the reference image.
 - :guilabel:`Reference`, :math:`R-0`: The reference image is shown rather than the current image.